Spending too much time at the computer? Feeling aches and pains after staring at the screen? Noticing tension in your neck, back or other areas?

-Improve health, wellbeing and productivity with Jim Crosthwaite, privately or in your workplace.
+Improve health, wellbeing and productivity with Jim Crosthwaite, privately and for your workplace. _________________ NOW TEACHING ONLINE TO INDIVIDUALS AND GROUPS.
 Clients learn : self-observation and body mapping skills; how to change bad habits; how to better coordinate actions like typing and reaching; and many tips based on Alexander Technique.

 Some of us are carried into adulthood by big floppy feet that became part of us as teenagers.
 Alexander Technique continues to change my walking habits.

 Look around, and you will see that everyone walks a little differently.
 Even though her eyesight is very poor, my mother can pick me out from quite a distance away.
 My feet splay out, while the knees tend to come together.
 I also bounce along.
 Wearing thongs, my heels tend to fall off the inside edges.

 At an international meeting of Alexander teachers in Germany, I recently had a lesson with Glenn Swift, a teacher from Western Australia who also teaches internationally.

 After observing me for a few minutes, Glenn suggested that I change my thinking about my feet in a subtle, but very effective, way.
 He realised that my thinking centred on bringing the feet inwards so the toes aligned with the knees.
 He proposed instead that I think about how taking the heels further apart might change the alignment.
 As we discussed this, Glenn used gentle hands to guide me in and out of the chair.
 Immediately, I knew we’d made a big break-through – I noticed that my lower back was widening rather than narrowing.

 The feet move with the rest of us